Java stingaree

-The Java stingaree (Urolophus javanicus) is a species of stingray in the family Urolophidae, known only from a single female specimen 33 cm long caught off Jakarta, Indonesia.
+The Java stingaree (Urolophus javanicus) is an extinct species of stingray in the family Urolophidae, known only from a single female specimen 33 cm long caught off Jakarta, Indonesia.
 This species is characterized by an oval-shaped pectoral fin disc longer than wide, and a tail with a dorsal fin in front of the stinging spine and a caudal fin.
 It is brown above, with darker and lighter spots.
-The International Union for Conservation of Nature has listed the Java stingaree as Critically Endangered; it has not been recorded since its discovery over 150 years ago, and its range is subject to heavy fishing pressure and habitat degradation.
+The International Union for Conservation of Nature has listed the Java stingaree as Extinct; it has not been recorded since its discovery over 150 years ago, and its range is subject to heavy fishing pressure and habitat degradation.